Everything You Need To Know Before You Head To Dubai!

 1. Hassle Free Visa

 Dubai is the go-to choice for the first International trip for many Indians.
 It may have something do with it being closer to home but easy Visa procedure also takes credit.
-Get in touch with travel agencies in India that help with a UAE visa valid for 30 days for a minimal fee.
-The ‘Short Term Single Entry Visa’ takes a week’s time should cost you around INR 6000-65000.
-Emirates and Fly Dubai have made the visa procedure convenient and cost-effective for their flyers.
+The new online Government portal makes getting a UAE visa super convenient so no need for travel agents anymore.
+Emirates and Fly Dubai have also made the visa procedure effortless and cost-effective for their flyers.
 They won’t need a local sponsor and can carry out the procedure online.

 Dubai might give you the impression that only winning at the game show can make your dreams come true.
 There’s no denying that a few extra thousands will make your trip extravagant, but it’s also true that you don’t need to be a millionaire.
 AED is not cheap for Indians, but don’t let that stop you.
 1 AED or Dirham is 17.46 Indian Rupees.
 If you run out of currency, use the gold despensing vending machines!
 Local commute and a base away from landmarks will help you save some dough.

 Dubai’s location in the Northern Desert Belt makes its eligible for two kinds of climate: hot and hotter.
 Here, the summers are sizzling hot and winters come with a pinch of warmth.
 The best months to visit this city are from November to March.With the temperatures around 20 degrees and many shopping, food and arts festivals – the winters in Dubai are a hit!
 Though, it also means, you’d be seeing a lot of tourists and hiked prices!

 Miraculous sight of towers arising from a bed of clouds!
 Source: http://www.dailymail.co.uk.
 Credit: Rustam Azmi